-Moving the Symantec Endpoint Protection Manager from one computer to another without breaking client communications or losing data
+Move Endpoint Protection Manager to another server without breaking client communications or losing data

 For embedded databases

-Follow the disaster recovery steps for your version of SEPM, making sure to gather the database backup and recovery file(s) from your existing manager, and restore the database and recovery files to the new manager.
+Follow the disaster recovery steps best practices for your SEPM version.
+Make sure you gather the database backup and recovery file(s) from your existing manager, and restore the database and recovery files to the new SEPM.

 For Microsoft SQL server databases

 - Gather the recovery file from the existing manager.
-For more information on SEPM recovery files, see Symantec Endpoint Protection Manager recovery file content details.
+For more information, read Contents of the Endpoint Protection Manager disaster recovery file.

 - Decommission the existing manager, making sure it is no longer able to connect to the Microsoft SQL server hosting the SEPM database.